endlessm/kolibri-dynamic-collections-plugin/README.md

-# Kolibri Dynamic Collections Editor plugin
+# Kolibri Dynamic Collections plugin

-This is a Kolibri plugin to edit dynamic collections, which are a new way to bundle together content across multiple Kolibri channels.
+This is a Kolibri plugin for dynamic collections, which are a new way to bundle together content across multiple Kolibri channels.
+The plugin includes database models and utilities to manage dynamic collections, as well as an editor to create collections from a selection of channels and content nodes.

 ## Usage